The thermistor model, jupyter notebook and C++ code I used is available here.

 ...

-The variability of a single device is low compared to the unit to unit variation.
-Even for a part with 0.5% tolerance, like the TDK NTCG103JX103DT1 shown, has significant variation in calculated temperature compared to the nominal value.
+From the Min/Max we see that the variability of a single device is low compared to the unit to unit variation.
+Even a part with 0.5% tolerance like the TDK NTCG103JX103DT1 shown, has significant variation in calculated temperature compared to the nominal value.
 The temperature difference is calculated by modeling the nominal response using the Steinhart-Hart equation fit discussed below and calculating temperature which would be measured with the min/max tolerance parts.

 # Utility: Steinhart-Hart Model